 At the park, a large flag and monument at its base will stand tall to honor and give appreciation to our community’s veterans.

-Each of the five ‘living rooms in the park’ will honor one of the branches of the armed forces with a plaque in each of the ‘rooms.’
+Each of the five ‘garden rooms in the park’ honor one of the branches of the armed forces with a plaque in each of the ‘rooms.’

 The Donor Wall will also pay tribute to our veterans and this significant donation to our community of Pacific Palisades.